When it comes to places to see in Greece, the idyllic island of Mykonos is at the top of most travelers’ lists.

 Personally, my favorite thing to do is to climb to the top of the largest mountain.
 This short (but intense) hike gives you a spectacular view of every corner of Delos as well as a great view of the Aegean and the nearby islands.

-Delos is just a 30-minute ferry ride from Mykonos.
-Click here to learn about the highly-rated tour which includes the ferry, entrance ticket and guide.
+Delos is just a 30-minute ferry ride from Mykonos, making it one of the best day trips you can do.
+Click here to learn about the highly-rated tour which includes the ferry, entrance ticket, and guide.

 4. Scuba Dive at Paradise Reef